 - Highway and Bridge

 - Public Transportation

-- Bicvcle and Pedestrian
+- Bicycle and Pedestrian

 - Goods Movement

 - Interregional Travel

 A review of the issues raised during the development of the 2023 Plan Update indicated that traffic congestion, especially on the state roads and at certain intersections, is one of the most commonly stated weaknesses associated with living in Penfield.
 This sentiment was also expressed by participants who attended the Community Forum and Youth Workshop sessions conducted as part of the planning process.
-As a result of these observations, a cursory assessment of the existing and future operating conditions was developed and summarized in the Community Profile section of this plan.
+As a result of these observations, a cursory assessment of the existing and future operating conditions was developed and The transportation system will perform best when these modes are integrated to the greatest extent possible to create synergies among their respective functions, recognizing funding limitations."

+~ Genesee Transportation Council Long Range Transportation Plan summarized in the Community Profile section of this plan.
 This assessment concluded that traffic volumes are generally highest near the western town line and steadily decrease towards the eastern town boundary.
 Although the overall system performance was generally good throughout the Town, there were certain road segments that were approaching unacceptable levels of service (e.g., portions of Browncroft Blvd., Five Mile Line Road, NYS Route 441 and Panorama Trail).